Which Language Model

 Why do benchmark scores vary across sources?

 Different evaluation setups: 0-shot vs few-shot prompting, exact wording of system prompts, temperature settings, and whether chain-of-thought is used.
-We'll document these differences when we launch full leaderboards.
+We document these differences in our benchmark methodology notes.

 Which benchmark best predicts real-world performance?